muskanjain435/_SCM_CARD_GAME/README.md

 - NAMITA(2310992161)

 #### PROJECT DESCRIPTION
-- HTML : HTML (Hypertext Markup Language) is used to structure the content of the fitness tracker app, defining the layout of elements such as buttons, forms, and text.
+- HTML : HTML (Hypertext Markup Language) is used to structure the content of the game , defining the layout of elements such as buttons, forms, and text.
-- CSS : CSS (Cascading Style Sheets) is used to style the HTML elements, defining their appearance, colors, fonts, and layout to create a visually appealing user interface for the fitness tracker app.
+- CSS : CSS (Cascading Style Sheets) is used to style the HTML elements, defining their appearance, colors, fonts, and layout to create a visually appealing user interface.
-- JavaScript : JavaScript is used to add interactivity and functionality to the fitness tracker app, such as handling user inputs, performing calculations, updating data dynamically, and interacting with external
+- JavaScript : JavaScript is used to add interactivity and functionality to the project
-  APIs for features like real-time tracking and analysis.
-- Python : Python is used in a fitness tracker app for data analysis, algorithm implementation, and backend server operations.

 <div>
 <div class="inline-block">
 <img src="https://upload.wikimedia.org/wikipedia/commons/6/61/HTML5_logo_and_wordmark.svg" width="45" height="45"/>